-Coronavirus & Smoking: New Study Finds Increased Risks
+Coronavirus & Smoking: New study finds increased risks

 Researchers there are working to determine if nicotine patches can prevent coronavirus infections, prompting global and national health organizations to renew warnings.

-“You weren’t safe smoking and vaping pre-COVID-19 and those risks continue during this pandemic,” said Dr. Patrice Harris, president of the American Medical Association.
+“You weren’t safe smoking and vaping pre COVID-19 and those risks continue during this pandemic,” says Dr. Patrice Harris, president of the American Medical Association.

 Early studies show smokers who contract COVID-19 can get much sicker than non-smokers.